-Alpha Moore hesitated as she crept through the kitchen, before homing in on the back door.
+Alpha Moore hesitated as she crept through the kitchen.
+Her focus sharpened, and she homed in on the back door.
 Beyond it she could sense pure evil.
 She took a shuddering breath, thrust back the dark curtain of hair that had swung across her face, eased open the door and peered outside into the gloom, dreading what she was about to find.

 She blinked in surprise: the only person she could see was little Bruce Pilkington in his Batman pyjamas, his cheeks chubby and his curls dancing in the breeze.
-He was balancing on his toes in the dull light of the courtyard, rooting around inside an enormous wheelie bin.
-He gave a childish giggle then began fiddling with the bin bags, drawing one out from the overflowing pile.
-He extracted a newspaper from the bag and balled up the sheets before stuffing them into the bin.
+He was balancing on his toes in the dull light of the courtyard, rooting around inside an enormous wheelie bin meant for rubbish.
+He gave a childish giggle as he began fiddling with the bin bags, then drew one out from the overflowing pile.
+He extracted yesterday's newspaper from the bag and balled up the sheets before stuffing them into the large bin on wheels.

 She scrunched up her eyes, peering intently at the young boy.
 What the hell is he doing?
 Next Bruce pulled a tin from its hiding place.
 Goose bumps ran up her arms as she read the label – lighter fluid.
 He poured the contents over the newspaper, placed the tin on the courtyard wall and took a box of matches from his pocket.